-Having a go-to pie crust is a sure-fire way to become a great home baker.
+Having a go-to pie crust is a surefire way to become a great home baker, so we're here to teach you how to make pie crust from scratch.
 A great pie shell is both crispy and flaky, and doesn’t shy away from a real-butter flavor.
 As for the way to get there?
 It’s all in the (very simple) technique.
 The food processor does the hard work of getting the butter into the right size pieces, and then all you’ve got to do is mush the dough into disks.
 Don’t forget to chill the dough!
 It’s the key to making sure the shell doesn’t shrink too much or lose its shape in the oven.

 2½ cups all-purpose flour